hollowmcat15/booksys/README.md

 ## About this Project

-This project is a booking system catered towards spas in Panglao, Bohol, Philippines, powered by Laravel.<br>This project is currently under development.
+This project is a booking system catered towards spas, needed for the CAP199 project.
+Note that this is still under development.